kristenstarr/februaryDO/README.md

 - 0.1.3 - Input validation and tests.
 - 0.1.4 - Cleaning up and testing of business logic.
 - 0.1.5 - Custom error message type.
+- 0.1.6 - Simple custom logging interface, and documentation added to work with godoc.

 ## Performance Notes